macitpros/wm-silnite/README.md

 **Emails daily/ticket created (exit 2) if...**
 * `silnite` reports updates are available `UpdateWaiting = 1`

-Reports if:
+This means...
-* MRT is out of date
+* MRT could be out-of-date
-* Gatekeeper is out of date
+* Gatekeeper could be out-of-date
-* XProtect is out of date
+* XProtect could be out-of-date
-* Other updates from `softwareupdate` are available
+* Other updates from `softwareupdate` are available and will be listed

 **If unable to check for updates, shows informational warning (exit 20)** Includes report of installed versions: